mahmoud/boltons/boltons/txurl_notes.md

   (including on txurl an empty port)
 * is userinfo percent encoded or idna encoded?
 * interesting how IDNA is only mentioned <5 times in RFC3986
+* surprising lack of error handling on .fromText(), given that it's the most common dev interface
+* per _percentDecode if a string can't be encoded to ascii, then it won't be unquoted.

 # inno